 USS Slater

-The USS Slater DE766 is offering virtual tours of the last Destroyer Escort afloat in the United States!
+The USS Slater DE766 offers virtual ways to explore and learn about the last Destroyer Escort afloat in the United States!
+Navigate each section of the ship on your own during an Online Tour or book a guided Virtual Tour.
 During the virtual tour, a tour guide will accompany you around the ship and explain each space, just like you are actually aboard!
 You'll see where sailors ate, slept, worked, and played while learning some history of World War II and the role of Destroyer Escorts.
 Your tour guide will be live during your tour (not taped ahead of time) so you can ask them any questions and focus on the information you are most interested in.

 Call Shanna at 518-431-1943 or email at Schuster@ussslater.org for more information and to book your group virtual tour today!
 Available for a flat rate of $75.